kvormweg/dokucms/README.md

 ## Browser compatibility

-This template works well with current Opera, Firefox, Google Chrome and Internet Explorer (from Version 8 upwards).
-Safari has a problem displaying the color blend in the page header correctly, but works otherwise.
-With IE6 all functions work, but there are some display faults.
+This template works well with all current browsers that support HTML5 and CSS3.